Code-Institute-Submissions/tree_quiz/README.md

 ============================

 This is the Milestone Project in Practical Python module for the Code Institutes Diploma in Software Development.
-The porject shows my understanding and capabilities in developing web applications using Python, HTML, CSS and JavaScript.
+The project shows my understanding and capabilities in developing web applications using Python, HTML, CSS and JavaScript.

 The Tree Quiz is a pictorial quiz, where the user is asked to identify the native Irish trees shown in 10 pictures.
 The user and the users game playing history is stored, so that the user can leave the game and return at any stage by simply signing in with the same username.